 overlooking Les Houches, the sun finally broke through.

-It was quiet a feeling to be walking back into Les Houches after 8 days.
+It was quite a feeling to be walking back into Les Houches after 8 days.

 Day 8 was a wet end to my TMB.
 With the continuous rain, I didn’t want to attempt the metal rungs heading up to Lac Blanc and Col du Brévent.
 Being rained on for a 3rd day in a roll is pretty demoralizing.
 A bit of me does regret not having gone up there as the sun opened up at the end of the day.
 It is a section I will have to return to do.
 The map below shows my route and the official TMB and variants.